ToferC/ed_creatures/README.md

-# Web Starter Rust
+# Earthdawn Creatures

-This repo is a starter app for my Web-dev.
-I've probably built something similar about six times, so hopefully this forestalls a 7th.
+This repo is an app to help GMs run the Earthdawn 4e RPG.
+It allows people to create, edit and update any type of earthdawn creature or NPC and then provides some helpful tracking tools for in-game play.

 - [x] Actix-Web w/ async
 - [x] Tera for templates